Don’t be. There’s actually a pretty easy and straightforward approach that most older adults can take.

 Good question.
 Some studies have suggested that vitamin D reduces the chance of these serious health events, but these results have been questioned by later studies.

-My current take is that vitamin D might help a bit, especially for certain seniors.
-Since it has a low chance of harm and probably helps some people somewhat, I recommend it.
+My current take is that vitamin D might help with falls and fracture risk, especially for certain older adults.
+Since it has a low chance of harm and possible helps some people a least a little, I recommend it.

 However, I usually tell people to not have overly optimistic expectations of vitamin D’s effects.
 In most older adults, problems such as pain, fatigue, and/or falls are due to multiple underlying causes, so there’s often no easy fix available.

 Will vitamin D prevent dementia, cancer, and/or premature death?

 Several studies have identified an association between vitamin D deficiency and diagnoses such as Alzheimer’s disease and cancer.
 In other words, people with these conditions tend to have low vitamin D blood levels.

 But an association isn’t the same thing as causation, so it’s not yet known whether vitamin D deficiency causes these diseases.
 It’s also not yet known whether taking vitamin D supplements will reduce one’s chance of developing these diseases.